acmerobotics/res-q/README.md

     - loop() (for an OpMode) is now decoupled from the system's hardware read/write thread.
     - Methods are synchronous.
     - For example, if you call setMode(DcMotorController.RunMode.RESET_ENCODERS) for a motor, the encoder is guaranteed to be reset when the method call is complete.
-    - For legacy module (NXT compatible), user no longer has to toggle between read and write modes when reading from or writing to a legacy sensor.
+    - For legacy module (NXT compatible), user no longer has to toggle between read and write modes when reading from or writing to a legacy device.
  * Changes made to enhance reliability/robustness during ESD event.
  * Changes made to make code thread safe.
  * Debug keystore added so that user-generated robot controller APKs will all use the same signed key (to avoid conflicts if a team has multiple developer laptops for example).